-The membership on the NCDA Councils (Publications Development Council and Training and Education Council and Commissions (NCDA Commission for Counselor Education and NCDA Credentialing Commission) requires specialized knowledge.
+The membership on the NCDA Councils (Publications Development Council and Training and Education Council and Commissions (NCDA Credentialing Commission) requires specialized knowledge.
 As such, members are to be selected from a pool of qualified applicants.
-Annually in January or February, each Chair of the council/commission and /or the NCDA Headquarters staff liaison to the council/commission (or a subgroup) will review the applications and make a recommendation to the board via the board liaison.
-The board will approve the new member(s) during its spring meeting.
+Annually in January or February, each Chair of the council/commission and /or the NCDA Headquarters staff liaison to the council/commission will send an open call for potential applicants to serve with clear criteria for selection.
+The council/commission (or a subgroup) will review the applications and make a recommendation to the board via the board liaison.
+The board will approve the new member(s) during its meeting.
 This will allow the new members to attend the council/commission meetings at the annual conference.